 Computer files are only reliable until the next failure happens

-of one of your disk drives.
+of one of your disk drives or data sticks.
+Thus computer memory devices should only be regarded as temporary data storage devices.
 According to a Carbonite ad on Sirius Radio, 43% of

-computer users will lose an irreplaceable file each year.
+computer users will lose at least irreplaceable file each year.

 We use the Acronis True Image program

 to regularly backup a complete snapshot of our main office computer to an external disk drive.
 We then

 DVD data disks.
 This is labor intensive, and does cost money for the DVD blanks.

 However, it can be set up to completely backup the computer so that if you have a major

 failure, you can recreate everything -- files, the desktop, essays, programs,

 to their condition at the time of the last backup.